squidmin/java-labs/src/main/java/lambdas/README.md

 - Comparator example using anonymous classes
 - Comparator example using a lambda expression

-If you’ve been working with Java for some time, then you’ve probably encountered a scenario where you need to sort the elements in a collection.
+If you've been working with Java for some time, then you've probably encountered a scenario where you need to sort the elements in a collection.

 If your collection contains a *wrapper class object*, then the sorting is very easy.
 Since all the wrapper classes implement the `Comparable` interface, you can directly use `Collections.sort()` to sort your collection.

 However, if your collection contains a custom class object then you need to provide the logic to sort your object.
 In this lesson, we will look at an example in which we will sort a list of `Person` class objects using a **comparator**.
 Then, we will write a program to do the same task using **lambdas**.

 ### Comparator example using anonymous classes

 First, we will create a `Person` class.

-#### Person
+### `Person.java`

 ```java
 public class Person {